Nothing Important Happened Today: Production

-The phrase "Nothing Important Happened Today" comes from an apocryphal legend that King George III's wrote the phrase in his diary on 4 July 1776, the same day that the United States declared Independence from Britain.
+The title "Nothing Important Happened Today" comes from an apocryphal legend that King George III wrote the phrase in his diary on 4 July 1776, the same day that the United States declared Independence from Britain.
 The style of the opening credits in "Nothing Important Happened Today" was changed from the original credits, which, more or less, had been the same for the previous eight seasons.
 The credits included new graphics as well as new cards for Annabeth Gish and Mitch Pileggi.
 The tagline for Part 2 is "Nothing Important Happened Today", replacing the usual phrase "The Truth is Out There".

 The first part of the episode marks the first appearance of Assistant Director Brad Follmer, who was named after Chris Carter's writing assistant.
 Five different actors portrayed Baby William: Rikki Held, Rowdy Held, Ashley Knutson, James Riker and Travis Riker.
-The character Roland McFarland (played by John Casino), who was murdered in the episode, was named after Fox Broadcasting Company's Vice President of Standards and Practices (Roland McFarland).
-In an interview, McFarland commented, "It's part of the price you pay for being an irritant.
-The producers have finally found a way to kill me off!"

 After learning about the 2001 cancellation of Xena Warrior Princess, Lawless was approached by the producers of The X-Files for a spot on the show.
 According to Lawless, one reason why she made an appearance on the show was that her daughter was a "mad X-Files fan".
 She further commented that she knew about the show and based her character Xena on Fox Mulder.
 Originally, Shannon McMahon was to be a recurring character and was due to be featured in "The Truth", the series finale of The X-Files.
 However, Lawless, who has a history of miscarriages, became pregnant shortly after part two of these episodes was filmed; her high-risk pregnancy prevented her returning to the series for future episodes.
 Carter called Lawless "hot stuff", saying it was "fun" having a female Super Soldier, something that had never occurred to him or to the show's production crew.

 In the first underwater scene, most of which was shot at the water tank at Universal, Lawless had to be seat-belted into a car that was supposed to be submerged thirteen feet.
 In actuality, the water tank was four feet deep.
 Lawless, being six feet tall, had to kneel and breathe into a hookah while filming the scene.
 For the special effects team, one of the hardest parts of the episode was to hide the fact that Lawless was wearing a swimming suit.